Texas Pelagics

 Texas Pelagics Sightings Distribution

-This map shows the geographic distribution of Red-necked Phalarope found in Offshore Texas (and Gulf of Mexico)
+Map 1) The above live Google map shows the geographic distribution of Red-necked Phalarope found in Offshore Texas from lat-long data I’ve captured from 35 years of Texas Pelagics.

 Click on the box in the upper left of the map to view the map legend.